waynemerricks/Cisco7942FreePBX/README.md

 After that we're just putting stuff on the screen.
 The first input item is for searching by name, the input flag of A means accept A-Z and numbers.
 The QueryStringParam is what will be appended to a standard URL e.g. search.php?name=Wayne, QueryStringParam in this case being the "name" bit.

-If you note, I chose note to search by first and last name for two reasons.
-One is it's easier to search the whole name and two, Asterisk only stores the whole name so it would be a little more programming to split the name back to fname, lname.
+If you note, I chose not to search by first and last name separately for two reasons.
+One is it's easier to search the whole name and two, FreePBX only stores the whole name so it would be a little more programming to split the name back to fname, lname.

 Next up we're assigning what should go onto the 4 soft keys the 7942’s have for this screen.
-Submit starts the search, Exit quits and &lt;&lt; translates to << which is how the Cisco phones denote delete a character.
+Submit starts the search, Exit quits and `&lt;&lt;` translates to << which is how the Cisco phones denote delete a character.
 Again there are more soft key templates available check out the references.

 ### [addressbook.php](../master/www/addressbook.php) - The actual FreePBX integration